marlon-deriv/static-marlon/README.md

 - Contains the files developed to collaborate with deriv-static-content

 Pendencies:
-- 007: Rahvin is reviewing;
+- 007: Rahvin is reviewing

 # Templates
 ## template-header.html